deeperic/SpikeFlow/README.md

 5/ Run tf/train_model.py to train a model.
 The training will save a checkpoint on a regular interval.

 6/ In receipt, run the find_contour_character.py to generate the images which may contain Chinese characters.
 You will have a "bw" folder containing all images.
+Run: python find_contour_character.py {image filename}

 7/ Test the model by running: python test_one_char.py {the name of your model} {the image to be recognised}